Sigill/OggAlbumTagger/README.md

 - `set <tag> value1 [value2...]`: tags each selected files with the specified tag and all specified values.
 If the tag does not exists, it is created.
 If it already exists, all previous values are discarded before adding the new ones.
 Duplicated values are discarded.

-  If the tag is `metadata_block_picture` (also aliased as `picture`), you have to provide the path to a jpeg or png file (autocomplete also works here) and optionally a description for the picture.
-Currently, `ogg_album_tagger` only supports the "front cover" type (see http://xiph.org/flac/format.html#metadata_block_picture).
+  If the tag is `metadata_block_picture` (also aliased as `picture`), you have to provide the path to a jpeg or png file (autocomplete also works here) and optionally a description of the picture.
+OggAlbumTagger currently only supports the "front cover" type (see http://xiph.org/flac/format.html#metadata_block_picture).

 - `add <tag> value1 [value2...]`: like `set`, but previous values are not discarded.